psanse/CliSAT/bin/readme.txt

 CliSAT considers two initial vertex orderings from the literature: DEG-SORT (based on vertex degree) and COLOR-SORT (based on determining an independent set partition).

 COLOR-SORT is expected to perform well in those instances where the size of the independent set partition is close to the clique number.
-Alternatively, DEG-SORT should be preferable (see article).
+Otherwise, DEG-SORT should be preferable (see article).

 %%%%%%%%%%%%
 %%